 This project started off with a simple idea.
 SOLO – I travel on my own.
 KON – I co-write music with musicians I meet.
 KONSOLO – looking for beauty and consolation.
 Esperanto, the utopic international language provided a well-suited word for my idea.

 So I started off.
-Travelling to more than 15 countries.
-Working on this project for over 3 years now.
+Working on this project from 2015, travelling to more than 15 countries.
 And yes, I had beautiful experiences.
 Recording with the oppressed Batwa pygmies in Uganda, the Ossipov national balalaika orchestra from Russia, or with Pall from Iceland, who build his own stone marimba in complete solitude.

 I had intense moments of sharing, with friends from Colombia, Ex-Yugoslavia, Iran and Rwanda.
 Enriching experiences, but also quite demanding, I must admit.

-This website is a sketchbook of musical ideas, it’s all work in progress.
+This website is a sketchbook of musical ideas and some impressions of what I experienced.

 FULL RECORDING LIST